If you’re in debt and can’t pay it back, obtain a loan, or don’t have anyone to borrow from, it may be time to file bankruptcy.

 What are the pros and cons of filing for bankruptcy

-Before you make your decision, know that there are various pros and cons to filing bankruptcy.
-They’re generally about the same whether you file for Chapter 7 or Chapter 13.
+Before making your decision, you need to be aware of the pros and cons.
+They’re generally about the same whether you file for Chapter 7 or Chapter 13, with one key exception:

-Here are 13 pros of filing for bankruptcy
+Here are 13 advantages of filing for bankruptcy

 The biggest pro of a bankruptcy filing is that you get a fresh start.
 If you’re feeling overburdened by debt, it could be the relief you need to get back on your feet.
 Here are the biggest benefits: